urbit/vere/pkg/urcrypt/README.md

 A word on OpenSSL
 -----------------
-Urcrypt depends on OpenSSL's libcrypto, which has global state.
-In order to avoid dealing with this state, urcrypt refuses to build with an internal libcrypto.
-Either build statically (pass `--disable-shared` to `./configure`) or provide a shared libcrypto for urcrypt to link against.
 It is the library user's responsibility to initialize openssl, set custom memory functions, etc.